furiosa-ai/furiosa-models/docs/model_object.md

     * [Python SDK Installation and User Guide](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html)
     * [Furiosa SDK - Tutorial and Code Examples](https://furiosa-ai.github.io/docs/latest/en/software/tutorials.html)

-Passing `Model.origin` to `session.create()` allows users to start from source models in ONNX or tflite and customize models to their specific use-cases.
+Passing `Model.origin` to `create_runner()` allows users to start from source models in ONNX or tflite and customize models to their specific use-cases.
 This customization includes options such as specifying batch sizes and compiler configurations for optimization purposes.
 For additional information on Model.origin, please refer to [Accessing artifacts and metadata](#accessing_artifacts_and_metadata).

-To utilize f32 source models, it is necessary to perform calibration and quantization.
+To work with f32 source models, calibration and quantization are essential steps.
-Pre-calibrated data is readily available in Furiosa-models, facilitating direct access to the quantization process.
+You can access pre-calibrated data directly from furiosa-models, simplifying the quantization process.
-For manual quantization of the model, you can install the `furiosa-quantizer` package, which can be found at this  [package link](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html#quantizer).
+If you prefer manual quantization of the model, you can install the `furiosa-quantizer` package, available at this [package link](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html#quantizer).
-The tensor_name_to_range field of the model class represents this pre-calibrated data.
+The `tensor_name_to_range` field within the model class contains this pre-calibrated data.

-After quantization, the output will be in the form of FuriosaAI's IR which can then be passed to the session.
+Upon quantization, the output will be in FuriosaAI's Intermediate Representation (IR) format, which can then be passed to the Runner.
+At this stage, you have the option to specify the compiler configuration.

+After quantization, the output will be in the form of FuriosaAI's Intermediate Representation (IR) which can then be passed to the session.
 At this stage, the compiler configuration can be specified.

 <a name="Examples"></a>